nitindermohan/oak-new-docs/content/docs/concepts/high-level-architecture.md

 {{< svg "orchestration/arch-root" >}}

-The above image describes the components of the root orchestrator.
-Each component is deployed as a separate service and docker compose plugin is used to integrate and run them.
+The image above illustrates the components of the root orchestrator.
+Each component operates as an independent service, integrated and managed using the Docker Compose plugin.

 * The **System Manager** serves as the primary interface for users to access the system as an application deployment platform.
 It provides two sets of APIs:
   1. To receive deployment commands from users via [CLI](../../getting-started/deploy-app/with-the-cli/), [Dashboard](../../getting-started/deploy-app/with-the-dashboard/), or directly via [REST API](../../getting-started/deploy-app/with-the-api/).